noizy-sthlm/multibranch-k8s-cd-tutorial/killercoda/intro.md

 - Then, you'll configure Argo CD to automatically deploy changes to your Kubernetes cluster.

 ### Prerequisites:
-- You should have a basic understanding of Git, YAML, and Kubernetes.
+- You should have a basic understanding of Git, and Docker containerization.

 Let's get started!!